 Five Tips for Using Opioid Prescriptions Safely

-If you’ve recently been prescribed an opioid-based medication following an injury or surgery, one issue that should be on the forefront of your mind is safety.
+If you’ve recently been given an opioid prescription following an injury or surgery, one issue that should be on the forefront of your mind is safety.
 In 2015, nearly two million people struggled with a person with substance use disorderion or abuse of an opioid-based medication.
 While there are times when it may be appropriate to use these medications, they are also highly addictive.
 In order to keep yourself and your family safe, consider these five tips for opioid use safety:

-- Open the conversation about medications with your doctor and your family.
-Any time you are prescribed a medication that has the possibility of being addictive, have a conversation with your health care provider about any concerns you have about your own past substance abuse or history of substance abuse in your family.
+Any time you are given opioid prescriptions that have the possibility of being addictive, have a conversation with your health care provider about any concerns you have about your own past substance abuse or history of substance abuse in your family.
 Also, begin a dialogue in your household about the proper use of medications and the pitfalls of abuse and ultimately addiction.
 Your whole family will benefit from engaging in candid conversation about substance abuse.

 Recovering from any major injury or health issue is already challenging enough without adding threat of addiction as well.
 Be smart about how you use and store your opioid prescriptions; you’ll minimize the threat of abuse and protect yourself from further unnecessary hardships.